GabrielGrabalos/Solar-System-WebSite/README.md

 Thanks for the interest!
 I hope to see you exploring a lot of our solar system!

-# 🫵 Head up!
+# 🫵 Heads up!

 It may not seem like it, but I'm still currently working on this project.
-I'm finishing my MongoDB Atlas configuration and soon will return to our usual commits.
+I'm finishing my Firestore configuration and soon will return to our usual commits.

+For now, my TODOs are:

+- Retrieving and showing the planets information;
+- Adding more details related to the celestial bodies (rings, moons, texture, more celestial bodies present on our Solar System, etc.);
+- Navigation tutorial;
+- Settings tab for user experience;
+- Better animation and navigation systems;
+- Cleaner code.

+  I really hope to see you following this journey with me! 🌠